MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 To create a subscription that includes others, in addition to the [requirements necessary to create your own subscriptions](#requirements), you'll also need:

 - A Contributor, Member, or Admin role in that workspace.
-You’ll know you have the Contributor, Member or Admin role in a workspace if you have the option to edit reports or dashboards in that workspace.
+You’ll know you have the Contributor, Member or Admin role in a workspace if you're able to edit reports or dashboards in that workspace.
 Read more about [roles in workspaces](../collaborate-share/service-roles-new-workspaces.md).

 - If the report or dashboard isn't hosted in a Premium capacity, as indicated by the diamond icon, you can still subscribe others.
 However, they must also have a Power BI Pro or Premium Per User (PPU) license.